pavpen/proj4-hs-bindings/README.md

 	return ()
 ```

-You should the following when you compile and run the above:
+You should see the following when you compile and run the above:

 	(x, y): (615096.1096381239,4437953.6592040695)
 	(lon, lat): (22.350000000000662,40.083999999999584)